Must-Have Blogging Tools & Resources

 The top themes to use that are lightweight, are Astra, Kadence, and several others.
 I tried Astra, but I hated the simplicity of it.
 I’m a colorful person, so it didn’t work for me.

-Right now, I have Honeyglow from Itsdesign.
-I downloaded it from the Creative Market, which is a fantastic place to go if you are in search of incredible designs of any nature.
+Right now, I have Honeyglow from Itsdesign and I purchased it from the Creative Market, which is a fantastic place to go if you are in search of incredible designs of any nature.

 I will tell you that when I actually bought my theme, my Core Web Vitals shot up at least 30-40 points.
 Plus, a paid theme gives you more security versus a free theme.